rajvipulraj401/React/React_notes/Hooks/1-useState/Basic useState/Readme.md

 	export default App;
 ```

-## NOW SOMETHING IMPORTANT TO KNOW is the above is actually incorrect way to  update a value based on the previous value.
+## NOW SOMETHING IMPORTANT TO KNOW

+The above example is actually incorrect way to  update a value based on the previous value.

 ```jsx